6 Common Myths About the Common Core

 Resources and Lessons

-Clark County, Oregon, created Wiki Teacher with thousands of teacher-developed resources, including lesson plans and videos.
+Clark County School District in Las Vegas, Nevada, created Wiki Teacher with thousands of teacher-developed resources, including lesson plans and videos.
 Users create a free account to access the materials.

 LearnZillion offers video lessons and other resources for teachers implementing CCSS.
 Teachers can create a free account to enter the site.